jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 cold conditions, which can destabilize the New England grid despite a relatively low proportion of electric heated homes and a modest **average** peak in winter electricity usage.

-## This is Complicated
+## A Complicated Reality (and Electricity vs. Energy)

-What started as a simple observation about my home electricity bills during different months revealed an extremely complicated equation.
-Seasonal variation in electricity demand is determined not only by climate, but also by the myriad local infrastructure  decisions about how humans heat and cool their homes (which in turn depends on variables like whether residential areas are dense enough to merit utility natural gas, or whether heating oil is efficiently deliverable by truck).
+This blog started with a simple comparison of my electricity usage throughout the year, and revealed a complicated reality.
+Seasonal variation in electricity demand is determined in part by climate.
+But because electricity is only a part of total energy consumption, electricity demand patterns are determined also by local infrastructure decisions about how humans heat and cool their homes.
+This in turn depends on other variables like whether residential areas are dense enough to merit utility natural gas, or whether heating oil is efficiently deliverale by truck.
 Regulations and grid architecture surely play a role as well, and this is before even getting into the different characteristics of different flavors of electricity generation.

 And if anyone can explain New Jersey, please reach out to me.

 ## Code and Coda

 The [coding](www.github.com/jgkramer/hummingbird) for this post was fun, and I focused particularly on modularizing the reading of utility-provided CSV files with home usage of various cadence (all the way from 15-minute granularity to monthly usage data).
+I was pleasantly surprised by the choropleth map functionality available in [plotly](https://plotly.com/python/choropleth-maps/), which was almost plug-and-play for me.

 I welcome a discussion with any readers who care to share data and draw lessons from it, especially commercial / industrial customers with energy as a significant input to operations, and who face a more complicated set of decisions (including demand-spike based pricing).

 ___